 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.

 # # #

 Previous News Releases

 Bryan Neihart serves as legal counsel with Alliance Defending Freedom, where he is a member of the Center for Conscience Initiatives.
-Just before joining ADF, Neihart served as a law clerk to Judge Wiley Y. Daniel of the U.S. District Court for the District of Colorado.
-Neihart also practiced law with a litigation firm in Denver, Colorado where he primarily represented businesses, insurance companies, and hospitals in both federal and state courts.
+Before joining ADF, Neihart clerked for judges on the U.S. District Court for the District of Colorado and the Colorado Court of Appeals.
+He also practiced law with a litigation firm in Denver, Colorado where he primarily represented businesses, insurance companies, and hospitals in both federal and state courts.
 Neihart worked as a law clerk to Judge David Furman of the Colorado Court of Appeals after graduating from law school.
 Neihart earned his J.D. from the Sturm College of Law of the University of Denver in 2014, where he was inducted into the Order of the Coif and served as a board member on the Denver Journal of International Law and Policy.
 While attending the University of Denver, he also received a M.A. in international human rights from the Josef Korbel School of International Studies.
 Neihart obtained his B.A., summa cum laude, in French and international relations from Wheaton College (IL) in 2011.
 Neihart is a member of the state bars of Arizona and Colorado.